-Ms. Southern is a member of The U.S. Business Council, a member of the American Society of Corporate Executives, and a Canadian member of The Trilateral Commission.
-She is also a member of the Business Council of Canada and the Rideau Hall Foundation Board of Directors.
+Ms. Southern is a member of The U.S. Business Council, a member of the American Society of Corporate Executives, and a Canadian Member of the Trilateral Commission.
+She is also a member of the Business Council of Canada, the University of Calgary School of Public Policy Advisory Council, and the South Australian Minerals and Petroleum Expert Group.
+In 2017, she joined the Government of Canada's Advanced Manufacturing Economic Strategy Table, a collaborative nationwide effort designed to leverage rapid technological advancements to strengthen the country's manufacturing sector.